-Joel Robert wins all the rounds of the Motocross of Nations, the Belgian team is second behind Great Britain.
+Joel Robert wins, with remarkable ease, both rounds of the Motocross of Nations, the Belgian team is second behind Great Britain.

-Hackan Carlqvist is leading the race when he stops for a beer at the Chalet du Monument.
+Hakan Carlqvist is leading the race when he stops for a beer at the Chalet du Monument, which will not prevent him from adding his name to the Belgian Grand Prix list.

 Eric Geboers becomes 500cc World Champion and the first rider to win a World Championship title in all three categories (125 – 250 – 500).
 He is Mr. 875.

-Joel Smets wins his 4th World Championship title and wins the GP.
+Joel Smets wins his 4th World Championship title and wins the Grand Prix.

 Stefan Everts wins his 10th World Championship title.